MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/prcomoem/nf-prcomoem-iprintoemprintticketprovider-bindprinter.md

 The OEM object that is being called should set the value pointed to by this parameter.

+#### OEMPT_DEFAULT

+The system places a binary encoding (a binary large object [BLOB]) of the private <a href="https://msdn.microsoft.com/library/windows/hardware/ff552837">DEVMODEW</a> structure into the print ticket in a conversion of a DEVMODEW to a print ticket.

+#### OEMPT_NOSNAPSHOT

+The system will not place a binary encoding (a BLOB) of the private DEVMODEW structure into the print ticket in a conversion of a DEVMODEW to a print ticket.
+Use this value if all of the public and private DEVMODEW members are fully represented in the print ticket.

 ### -param cNamespaces [out]

 A pointer to a variable that receives the number of private namespace URIs that are used in the plug-in.
 This number represents the count of strings in the array that is pointed to by *<i>ppNamespaces</i>.